With Anthony Davis Unavailable, LA Lakers Could Trade For Bradley Beal Or Nikola Vucevic, Per ‘Scoop B’

 — Final Four Online (@finalfouronline) January 26, 2019

 Bradley Beal and Nikola Vucevic offer different skill sets that could help the Lakers become a more competitive team this season.
-Beal will give the Lakers another reliable scoring option who could tremendously improve their three-point shooting.
+Beal will give the Lakers another reliable scoring option, and could tremendously improve their three-point shooting.
 In the eight straight years he dominated the Eastern Conference, LeBron James found success when being surrounded by shooters.

 Bradley Beal won’t have a hard time sharing the court with LeBron James.
 After years of playing alongside John Wall in Washington, Beal learned how to excel in an off-ball capacity.
-However, trading for Beal will be expensive for the Lakers and may require at least one of Brandon Ingram, Kyle Kuzma, and Lonzo Ball.
+However, trading for Beal will be expensive for the Lakers and may require at giving up either Brandon Ingram, Kyle Kuzma, or Lonzo Ball.

 Most people will definitely wonder why the Lakers should still consider trading for a player like Nikola Vucevic.
 They currently have a logjam at the center position with JaVale McGee, Tyson Chandler, Ivica Zubac, and Mo Wagner.
 However, none of the Lakers’ centers have the ability to space the floor like Vucevic.
 Having a big man who can be a threat from beyond the arc will make it easier for LeBron James to penetrate the opposing team’s defense.
 Unlike Bradley Beal, the Lakers could acquire Vucevic from the Magic by only using a future draft asset.